-- Write questions from a variety of chapters and ideas found within the texts. - Vary the question format; do not begin each question with "Do you think..." - Create "open-ended" discussion questions that will foster class discussion.
+- Write questions from a variety of chapters and ideas found throughout the text. - Vary the question format; do not begin each question with "Do you think..." - Create "open-ended" discussion questions that will foster class discussion.
 It is required that you use Bloom's Taxonomy question starters for at least 5 of your discussion questions.
 It might also be helpful to refer to particular passages or quotes within the texts for some of your questions.

-Bloom's Taxonomy Question Words:

-Analyzing: analyze, consider, compare, contrast, criticize, distinguish, examine, question, and explain.
+Bloom's Taxonomy Higher Level Question Starters: Analyzing: analyze, consider, compare, contrast, criticize, distinguish, examine, question, and explain.
 Evaluating: assess, argue, defend, determine, judge, predict, rate, support, evaluate and debate.

-- Type your questions and have them printed out before class on Friday, August 16th. - Be original: Ask questions that you will truly enjoying discussing in August.
+- Type your questions and have them printed out before class on the first Friday that we return. - Be original: Ask questions that you will truly enjoy discussing.
 You will not receive credit for questions that were copied from an online source, study guide, or another student.
 You may not do this assignment with another student and turn in the same work.
 This will be considered plagiarism.

-2019/2020 Willowbrook English Department
+2020/2021 Willowbrook English Department